21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 2. Blueberries

-Being high in antioxidants means that blueberries are often highlighted as a food that relieves stress because the anti-inflammatory properties connected with antioxidants help combat oxidative damage in the body.
+Blueberries are often highlighted as a food that relieves stress because the anti-inflammatory properties connected with antioxidants help combat oxidative damage in the body.
+Blueberries are also a good source of vitamins C and E, as well as folate, contributing to overall health.

 Blueberries Nutritional Info (per 100-gram serving)